KasperKnop/WEB1/docs/06-web-design.md

 Accessibility is a fundamental part of user experience in web development because it ensures that all users, including those with disabilities, can effectively interact with your website.
 In the video below, we will introduce the fundamentals of web accessibility.
 You will learn how proper focus management, semantic HTML, ARIA attributes, meaningful link and image text, and thoughtful color and contrast choices all contribute to an inclusive web experience.
 We will also cover practical testing methods, including using developer tools to simulate visual impairments, running accessibility audits with Lighthouse, and understanding how screen readers interact with web content.

-<iframe class="video" src="https://drive.google.com/file/d/14OBv5ikiTgFslMAIMl5jfjjfJ12RnSi6/preview" allow="autoplay" allowfullscreen></iframe>
+<iframe title="Accessibilty" class="video" src="https://drive.google.com/file/d/14OBv5ikiTgFslMAIMl5jfjjfJ12RnSi6/preview" allow="autoplay" allowfullscreen></iframe>

 If you want to learn more, W3 Schools has created [a comprehensive tutorial on accessibility](https://www.w3schools.com/accessibility/index.php){:target="\_blank"}.
 This [article on how to review for accessibility](https://web.dev/articles/how-to-review) also gives a good brief overview.